deloachtech/backstack-demo/README.md

 ## Updates

-This project does not offer typical updating schemas as it is intended to be a starter package that is fully maintained by the user.
+This project does not offer typical updating schemas as it's intended to be a starter package that's fully managed by the user.
 However, it does incorporate assets from the `backstack-vue-assets` npm package, which can be updated independently.

 The [source code for the npm package](https://github.com/deloachtech/backstack-vue-assets) is open source and available for reference.